PUMA: Perception-driven Unified Foothold Prior for Mobility Augmented Quadruped Parkour: INTRODUCTION

 In this paper, we present PUMA, a \textbf{P}erception-driven \textbf{U}nified foothold prior framework for \textbf{M}obility \textbf{A}ugmented quadruped parkour.
 Unlike methods mentioned before, our method does not explicitly enforce foothold tracking.
 Instead, we employ egocentric polar footholds as motion priors for velocity tracking, which decomposes the explicit coordinates into relative distance and heading.
 By fusing depth perception with proprioception, PUMA estimates the polar footholds and feeds it directly into the actor network.
 To ensure stable convergence within this unified single-stage framework, we employ Probability Annealing Selection (PAS) method to gradually transition from ground-truth to predicted footholds during training.
 Extensive experiments on both simulated and physical robots equipped with onboard depth cameras demonstrate that PUMA enables robust traversal of challenging discrete terrains, such as uneven stepping stones, and allows the robot to clear wide gaps by strategically exploiting inclined walls, as shown in Fig.~\ref{fig:teaser}.
-The main contributions of this paper are as follows:
+The main contributions of this paper are as follows: \begin{itemize} \item A unified one-stage training framework that incorporates predicted footholds for robust locomotion over discrete terrains. \item A learned egocentric polar foothold prior that fuses proprioceptive and exteroceptive perception to guide velocity tracking without explicit foothold tracking. \item Extensive simulation and real-world experiments demonstrating robust sim-to-real transfer and agile locomotion using onboard depth sensing. \end{itemize}